MohamedBengezi/Daily-Vocab-Bot/README.md

 # Daily-Vocab-Bot
-A python script that reads and answers medical terminology definition questions
+A python & selenium script that reads and answers medical terminology definition questions from Daily Vocab

 ## Requirements
 - Python 2.7